TSVRtheProg/ML-with-KK/README.md

 --> Innovation: Continued commitment to safety and reliability through advanced algorithmic solutions.

-# To make Mercedes-Benz manufacturing not only greener but also more efficient!
-Let’s rev up the engines for a cleaner, smoother ride! 🚗🌿
+# Hop on board for a thrilling ride as we make Mercedes-Benz manufacturing greener and sleeker! 🚗🌿